Prediction Markets

 • Will the next major superhero movie gross over $100 million in its domestic opening weekend?

-Science and Weather
+Science & Weather

 This category includes markets on verifiable scientific achievements and specific, measurable weather events.

-These markets can serve as a form of parametric insurance, allowing individuals and businesses in affected areas to hedge against the financial impact of natural disasters and disease outbreaks.
+Weather betting prediction markets can serve as a form of parametric insurance, allowing individuals and businesses in affected areas to hedge against the financial impact of natural disasters and disease outbreaks.

 Examples: